sensy-one/E1/README.md

 ![Sensy-One Banner](https://github.com/sensy-one/E1/blob/main/assets/images/banner-e1.jpg)

 Introducing the Sensy-One E1 – the smallest and most powerful mmWave sensor on the market.
 After months of prototyping, fine-tuning the firmware, and testing, we have developed a sensor that sets a new performance standard.
 The E1 delivers near-instant motion detection, exceptional accuracy, and seamless Home Assistant integration.
+[Explore on YouTube](https://www.youtube.com/watch?v=tJVh7_wXfik)

 ## ✨ Standout Specs